ronwalcott/ronwalcott/index.md

 ## Experience

+Cybersecurity Intern

-Cybersecurity Intern | Protexxa, Cybernations
+Protexxa, Cybernations

-June 2024 - Present
+June 2024-Present

 At Protexxa CyberNations, I immersed myself in the world of cybersecurity.
 From conducting vulnerability assessments to creating phishing workshops, I played a key role in enhancing our security posture.
 My work included researching best practices, collaborating with senior analysts, and providing actionable recommendations to improve client network security.